almotasim90/DPI/Send_Emails.md

 		$ echo "Message Body Here" | mutt -s "Subject Here" <receiver email> -a ~/test.txt

-**NOTE** You can send email to multiple receivers, by providing a comma between the emails. for example:
+**NOTE** You can send an email to multiple receivers, by providing a comma between the emails. for example:

 		$ echo "Message Body Here" | mutt -s "Subject Here" email@gmail.com, another_email@gmail.com -a ~/test.txt